Set up Segments to work for you

 • Form: A Brief Guide to Selling Digital Products

-• Tag: Purchase: Book
+• Tag: Purchase: Creator Marketing Book

-NOTE: Segments auto de-duplicate so you'll still never send to the same person twice.
-If someone had opted-in to a few things that make up a Segment, they will still only appear once in the Segment.
-Also, if you were to send a Broadcast to two Segments at the same time, those will de-duplicate against each other as well, and just send to the unique Subscribers.
-Pretty nifty, eh?
+NOTE: Segments automatically de-duplicate, so you'll never send the same email to the same person twice.
+If someone had opted in to a few things that make up a Segment, they will still appear only once in the Segment.

 Did this answer your question?